 The Dinosaur National Monument is near Vernal, Utah which is a small town with a few restaurants and fast food options.

-We explored the Capitol Gorge Trail which was a flat sandy trail and an easy hiking trail for toddlers in Capitol Reef.
+We explored the Capitol Gorge Trail which was a flat sandy trail and an easy hiking trail for toddlers in Capitol Reef National Park.
 The Capitol Gorge Trail was like a giant sandbox, perfect for a toddler to play in.
-The Capitol Gorge trail is not stroller friendly so anyone with a baby should use a baby carrier for hiking.
-Just keep in mind there is little to no shade in this area.
+The Capitol Gorge trail is not stroller friendly so anyone hiking with a baby should use a baby carrier for hiking.
+Just keep in mind there is little to no shade on this Capitol Reef hike.

 Torrey, Utah is the closest town to the Capitol Reef National Park and has a few dining options for families.

-To ensure you are able to find a parking spot, be in the park no later than 9 am.
+To ensure you are able to find a parking spot, arrive at Zion National Park no later than 9 am.
 After that time, parking is scarce and the competition to find a spot is cutthroat.
 Once your vehicle is parked, do not move from that spot until you are ready to leave the park for the day.
-There is an oversize vehicle parking area near the visitor’s center.
+There is an oversize vehicle parking area near the Zion visitor’s center.

 Our first activity was an easy hike in Zion with kids: the Pa’Rus Trail.
-The toddler friendly Pa’Rus trail is a 3.5 mile paved trail that follows the Virgin River in the lower section of Zion Canyon.
-It’s an easy stroller friendly trail in Zion that can be reached from the Zion visitors center and is perfect for anyone visiting Zion National Park with toddlers.
+The toddler-friendly Pa’Rus trail is a 3.5 mile paved trail that follows the Virgin River in the lower section of Zion Canyon.
+It’s an easy stroller friendly trail that can be reached from the Zion visitors center and is perfect for anyone visiting Zion National Park with toddlers.

-For our second day in Zion National Park, we had bus tickets for the 7 am – 8 am timeframe.
-We took the Zion shuttle to the Temple of Sinawava, the final shuttle stop in Zion Canyon and hiked along the Riverside Walk Trail.
-The Riverside Walk is a toddler friendly hike in Zion National Park and is a 1.9 mile path on a paved trail offering scenic views of the Virgin River.
+For our second day in Zion National Park, we took the Zion shuttle to the Temple of Sinawava, the final shuttle stop in Zion Canyon and hiked along the Riverside Walk Trail.
+The Riverside Walk is a toddler-friendly hike in Zion National Park and is a 1.9 mile path on a paved trail offering scenic views of the Virgin River.

-Although paved, this trail is heavily trafficked and a bit narrow in places, so we used the hiking backpack carrier again rather than the stroller.
+Although paved, the Riverside Walk trail is heavily trafficked and a bit narrow in places, so we used the hiking backpack carrier again rather than the stroller.
 The Riverside Walk trail leads to the Narrows, the most popular hike in Zion.
-This hike requires hiking in the river and is not recommended for small children, so we opted to save this part of the hike for a future trip to Zion.
+This hike requires hiking in the river and is not recommended for small children, so we opted to save this part of the hike for a future road trip to Zion National Park.

-There was little to no shade on the trail.
+There was little to no shade on the Scout’s Lookout Trail.
 In hindsight, we should have attempted this hike in the morning, rather than in the hot afternoon sun.
 As the switchbacks are steep and there are a number of sheer edges and drop offs, a carrier for our son was a must.
-The view of the entire canyon at the lookout was well worth it, and this was a fun, yet challenging way to end our trip.
+The view of the entire Zion Canyon at the lookout was well worth it, and this was a fun, yet challenging way to end our trip.